Tiswas: Series 5 (1978–1979)

-Series 6 (1979-1980)
+Series 6 (1979–1980)

 Many ITV regions took the programme for the first time, establishing the show strongly in the nation's consciousness.
-London-based viewers tended to complain to the Independent Broadcasting Authority (IBA) about some of the edgier moments the show had.

 With an almost national audience, the show became inclusive of its increased viewership by making a bigger role out of specially invited viewer performances.
 Many of these were children who sang songs or performed dance routines.
 Chris Tarrant, now producer as well as presenter, found most of these contributions to be of little value, until he came across a unique act by a five-year-old boy, Matthew Butler.
 Encouraged by his Tiswas-obsessed mother, Butler auditioned for the series wearing a rabbit costume and sang the song "Bright Eyes" made famous by the animated film Watership Down, although his own singing ability was rather poor.
 Tarrant found this so amusing that he arranged for him to appear on the following Tiswas, as well as many subsequent editions.

 Also appearing a number of times in this series was Norman Collier, the Yorkshire comedian best known for his broken microphone routine and chicken impressions.

 Another by-product of Tiswass increased audience was the boost to merchandise sales: an annual book was established, and there was a tour of universities (recognising their adult and teenaged audience) by the Tiswas team, under the name of the Four Bucketeers, which tied in with their spin-off album on CBS Records.
-This was all born out of one feature of the sixth series - "The Bucket of Water Song", which was such a hit with the viewers that it evolved from an intended one-off to an almost regular part of Tiswas.
+This was all born out of one feature of the sixth series – "The Bucket of Water Song", which was such a hit with the viewers that it evolved from an intended one-off to an almost regular part of Tiswas.

-Tiswas had been off air due to the massive strike by ITV technicians which lasted 11 weeks from August to October 1979.
+Tiswas had been off air owing to the massive strike by ITV technicians, which lasted 11 weeks from August to October 1979.